Swiss Army knife: Victorinox and Wenger

+In 1891, Karl Elsener, owner of a business in Ibach, Switzerland that made surgical equipment (which later became Victorinox) set out to manufacture the knives in Switzerland.
+In late 1891, Elsener began production of the Modell 1890 knives, in competition with the German manufacturer.
+He incurred financial losses doing so, as Wester & Co was able to produce the knives at a lower cost.

+In 1893, the Swiss cutlery company Paul Boéchat & Cie of Delémont in the French-speaking Canton of Jura, received its first contract from the Swiss military to produce model 1890 knives.
+Later, its general manager, Théodore Wenger, acquired the company and renamed it the Wenger Company.
+The two Swiss companies split the initial contract for provision of the knives.

+Elsener was on the verge of bankruptcy when, in 1896, he developed an improved knife, intended for the use by officers, with tools attached on both sides of the handle using a special spring mechanism, allowing him to use the same spring to hold them in place.
+This new knife was patented on 12 June 1897, with a second, smaller cutting blade, a corkscrew, and cellulose fibre grips, under the name of Schweizer Offiziers- und Sportmesser ("Swiss officer's and sports knife").
+The Swiss military did not commission the knife but it was successfully marketed internationally, restoring Elsener's company to prosperity.
+Wenger produced similar knives.

 In 1908 the Swiss government split the contract between Victorinox and Wenger, placing half the orders with each.

+In 1909, Elsener used a variation on the Swiss coat of arms to identify his knives.
+With slight modifications, this is still the company logo.
+In 1909, following the death of his mother, Elsener used her name Victoria as a brand name.
+In 1921 following the invention of stainless steel (acier inoxydable in French), Karl Elsener's son renamed the company to be Victorinox combining Victoria and inoxydable.

-By mutual agreement, Wenger advertised "the Genuine Swiss Army Knife" and Victorinox used the slogan, "the Original Swiss Army Knife".
+Wenger advertised as "the Genuine Swiss Army Knife" and Victorinox as "the Original Swiss Army Knife".

+By the early 2000s, sales of Swiss Army knives declined dramatically as a result of competition from other pocket multi-tools and restrictions on carrying knives, especially on airlines.
-On 26 April 2005, Victorinox acquired Wenger, once again becoming the sole supplier of knives to the military of Switzerland.
-Victorinox at first kept the Wenger brand intact, but on 30 January 2013, the company announced that the Wenger brand of knives would be abandoned in favour of Victorinox.

-The press release stated that Wenger's factory in Delémont would continue to produce knives and all employees at this site will retain their jobs.
+On 26 April 2005, Victorinox acquired Wenger, becoming the sole supplier of knives to the military of Switzerland.
+Victorinox at first kept the Wenger brand intact, but on 30 January 2013, it announced that the Wenger brand of knives would be abandoned in favour of Victorinox.
+A press release stated that Wenger's factory in Delémont would continue to produce knives and all employees at this site will retain their jobs.
 They further elaborated that an assortment of items from the Wenger line-up will remain in production under the Victorinox brand name.
-Wenger's US headquarters will be merged with Victorinox's location in Monroe, Connecticut.
+Wenger's US headquarters would be merged with Victorinox's location in Monroe, Connecticut.
 Wenger's watch and licensing business will continue as a separate brand: SwissGear.

-Up until 2008 Victorinox AG and Wenger SA supplied about 50,000 knives to the military of Switzerland each year, and manufactured many more for export, mostly to the United States.
-Commercial knives can be distinguished by their cross logos; the Victorinox cross logo is surrounded by a shield while the Wenger cross logo is surrounded by a slightly rounded square.